 Baked Brie with Raspberry Jam Recipe

 One of my favorite things about this raspberry baked brie recipe?
 It’s virtually impossible to mess up.
 I mean, even if the cheese explodes in the oven and jam goes everywhere (which has never happened to me– I’m just thinking worst-case scenario here), it’ll still taste amazing.
 That said, though, the presentation value is much higher when the brie is sufficiently chilled and the puff pastry dough has thawed.
 To help set myself up for success, I like to put the brie in the freezer for about ten minutes before baking and allow the puff pastry dough to thaw for at least twenty minutes before handling.

-After the puff pastry dough has thawed for at least 20 minutes, use a rolling pin to roll one of the sheets out a little thinner, adding around 1-2 inches of dough.
+After the puff pastry dough has thawed for at least 20 minutes, use a rolling pin to roll out the sheet a little thinner, adding around 1-2 inches of dough.
 Slice the top off of the brie wheel, flip it over, and place it in the center of the pastry, cut side down.

 Spread the raspberry jam liberally on top of the brie wheel and brush the pastry sheet with egg wash.
 It’s worth mentioning that you literally cannot use too much jam here.
 I say 1/3 cup to be conservative, just in case you aren’t a fan of all the sweetness.
 In all honesty, though, we normally use closer to 1/2 cup in our house.